kyledbusiness/iam-lifecycle-automation-lab/walkthrough.md

 **What I noticed:**
 - Users were not assigned roles directly.
 Instead, they were added to groups, and those groups were granted access to specific resource groups in Azure.
-- Group names reflected both access level and resource group (for example: `RG1-Contributor-Group`).
+- Group names reflected both access level and resource group (for example, names like `RG1-Contributor-Group`).
-- Microsoft Sentinel was already connected to several data sources like AzureActivity and Defender, but I didn’t immediately see logs related to sign-ins or role changes.
+- Microsoft Sentinel was connected to several sources like AzureActivity and Defender.
+Based on what I could see, there were no sign-in or audit logs from Entra ID in the connected workspace.

 **Why this matters:**
 This setup follows common IAM patterns, like group-based access and least privilege.
 Understanding this structure helped me follow how users were onboarded and what access they received.